Liz Lefroy: Awards

-In 2011 she won the first Roy Fisher Prize, an award for new work in poetry which is endowed by Carol Ann Duffy.
+In 2011 she won the first Roy Fisher Prize, an award for new work in poetry which was endowed by Carol Ann Duffy.

 She was highly commended in the Bridport Poetry Prize 2015.
 She won first prize in the Café Writers Competition 2016, and was Runner Up in the Wigtown Festival Competition 2017, and third in the WOLF Competition 2019.

 Work

-Lefroy has worked at Wrexham University, an educational institution in North Wales, since 2006, as a senior lecturer in social care.
+Lefroy has worked at Wrexham University, an educational institution in North Wales, since 2006, as a senior lecturer in social care and from August 2026 as Reader in Creative Coproduction.
 Her academic interests centre on the use of creative methods in social work education as a means of ensuring the participation of experts through experience in the curriculum.
 At the start of her career, Lefroy worked in Edinburgh as a lecturer in an FE (further education) college and an education officer in local authority day services for people with learning disabilities.
 After moving to Shropshire in 1992, she worked first for the local authority and then to the voluntary sector, where she managed a staff team supporting people with visual impairments and complex needs.

 Education

-She was educated at South Hampstead High School, London, and Durham University (St Mary's College) and thereafter did post-graduate degrees first in Psychology and then Creative Writing at Keele University.
+Lefroy was educated at South Hampstead High School, London, and Durham University (St Mary's College) and thereafter did post-graduate degrees first in Psychology and then Creative Writing at Keele University.
 She also has a PGCE from Bristol University and is a Fellow of the Higher Education Academy.

 Family

 Lefroy has two sons, Gabriel and Jonty.
 Much of her work focuses on the rich experiences of motherhood.
-Jonty Lefroy Watt, a composer, has set her poem, iniquity, to music, with a recording of a string quartet inspired by Lefroy's writing forthcoming.
+Jonty Lefroy Watt, a composer, has set several of her her poems to music, with a recording of a string quartet, LuX, inspired by Lefroy's writing available here LuX - String Quartet.
+Jonty Lefroy Watt (2025)..